thegreatrazz/ENGR101-AVC/docs/plan.md

 Design Hardware - Draw the model for the robot

 #### Raewyn
-Work with Chris with hardware
+Work with Chris on hardware

 ### Lab B